 “Relatively few books have been written by adult adoptees about the adoption journey.
 This book discusses my lifelong experience.
 It attempts to bring some sort of perspective for everyone involved in the adoption equation by sharing such miscellaneous issues as identity, acceptance and forgiveness.

 I never set out to be an author.
 Virtually everyone who heard my story over the years gave me the same response—“You should write a book”.
+The process wasn’t easy and it did take some time.
+Every day I would ask myself how would I get this done or where do I even start.
+And some friends would ask me things like, how to promote your book and I had no idea.
+But with time, research and determination, I knew a book was something worth writing.
 In everyone else’s eyes, my experience was unique and fascinating, something I never considered.

 My journey started in 1977, when adoption was still shrouded with embarrassment and gaucherie.
 Neither I nor my adoptive or biological family knew what we were getting into.
 There were no seminars, psychological studies or how-to books about meeting one’s biological family.
 We were in uncharted waters, writing rules only for ourselves that would be re-written over the decades as adoption became mainstream with celebrities openly touting their newly adopted children.